 While this leash is designed for smaller dogs, it’s still too heavy for many puppies.
 It is also far from chew-proof.
 If you order a matching collar or harness, the colors might not be exactly the same.

-7. PetSafe Nylon Dog Leash
+7. PetSafe Nylon Dog Leash for Puppies

 The PetSafe LSH-3/4-X-6-BLK Nylon Dog Leash is a classic option for starting out your puppy’s leash training.
 You can choose from a range of different widths in either a 4-foot and 6-foot length.
 You can also select from six color options.